Entry in the Kiwibank New Zealander of the Year Awards Ngā Tohu Pou Kōhure o Aotearoa is free.

 Unsuccessful nominees may re-nominate in subsequent years.
 Successful category winners can only win each category once.

-Nominees will be encouraged to make themselves available without cost for publicity purposes as required prior to and after the Awards Dinner.
+Nominees will be encouraged to make themselves available without cost for publicity purposes as required prior to, and after, the Awards Gala Dinner.

-Those selected as finalists should be available to attend the Awards Dinner in Auckland; on 31 March 2022 (Inability to attend does not disqualify entry).
+Those selected as Finalists should be available to attend the Awards Dinner in Auckland; on March 2024 (Inability to attend does not disqualify entry).

 There is no limit to the number of times that an individual can be nominated, but the number of nominations will not weigh on the judge’s decision.